Shopkeepers/Language-Files/README.md

 ### Using these translations

 In order to use these translations, pick the desired language file inside the folder matching your version of Shopkeepers and follow the [instructions in the corresponding wiki page](https://github.com/Shopkeepers/Shopkeepers-Wiki/wiki/Translations#using-custom-translations).
+Note that some versions of Shopkeepers had no changes to their messages, so there is no separate folder for them.
+In that case, simply pick the closest lower version.

 ### Contributing